-Recognised Financial Instruments (i) Financial assets Loans and advances Short-term deposits 7 Unlisted shares 10 Accrued 8 Statement of Financial Position Notes Accounting Policies Terms and Conditions (i) Financial assets 9 The loan interest is calculated on the daily balance outstanding and is charged in arrears to a member's account on the last day of each month, and on the 3rd day for overdrafts.
+Recognised Financial Instruments Statement of Financial Position Notes Accounting Policies Terms and Conditions (i) Financial assets Loans and advances 9 The loan interest is calculated on the daily balance outstanding and is charged in arrears to a member's account on the last day of each month, and on the 3rd day for overdrafts.
 All housing loans are secured by registered mortgages.
 The remaining loans are assessed on an individual basis.
 Short-term deposits 7 Short-term deposits are stated at the lower of cost and net realisable value.
 Interest is recognised in the profit and loss when earned.
 Short-term deposits have an average maturity of 30 days and effective interest rates of 2.0% to 3.0%.
 Unlisted shares 10 Unlisted shares are carried at the lower of cost or recoverable amount.
 Dividend income is recognised when the dividends are received.
 Accrued Receivables 8 The carrying value of receivables is at their nominal amounts due.

-30.1 Terms, Conditions and Accounting Policies (continued)
+31.1 Terms, Conditions and Accounting Policies (continued)

-Fin Ins (ii) Ba Pay Iiak Recognised Financial Instruments Statement of Financial Position Notes Accounting Policies Terms and Conditions (ii) Financial liabilities S Bank overdrafts 15 Payables and other 16 liabilities The bank overdrafts are carried at the principal amount.
+Recognised Financial Instruments Statement of Financial Position Notes Accounting Policies Terms and Conditions (ii) Financial liabilities S Bank overdrafts 15 The bank overdrafts are carried at the principal amount.
 Interest is charged as an expense as it accrues.
 Interest is charged at the bank's benchmark rate.
-Bank overdraft Payables and o 16 Liabilities are recognised for amounts to be paid in the future for goods and services received, whether or not billed to the Credit Union.
+Payables and other liabilities 16 Liabilities are recognised for amounts to be paid in the future for goods and services received, whether or not billed to the Credit Union.
 Trade liabilities are normally settled on 30 day terms.
 Deposits and short term borrowings 15 Deposits are recorded at the principal amount.
 Details of maturity terms are set out in Note 15.

-30.2 Net Fair Values
+31.2 Net Fair Values